-Our Volunteering Programs
+Our Placements and Volunteering Programs

-Short Term Volunteering Program
+2-Week Volunteering Program

 Come and Volunteer with us for 2 weeks.
 Take part in important wildlife research and land management

-Duration- 14 Days
+Duration: 14 Days

-Cost- £1000
+Cost: £1000

-4Week Volunteering Program with Road Trip to Kruger National Park
+4-Week Volunteering Program with Road Trip to Kruger National Park

-Duration- 28 days
+Duration: 28 days

 Long Term Volunteering Projects and Student Placements